About Hu Lab

 For that, we need to understand the non-equilibrium light-driven chemical catalysis or materials synthesis processes, involving charge separation, charge transfer, and chemical transport at a PEC interface.

-Unlike molecular systems, the timescale of light-induced charge separation is much faster than redox catalysis.
-Besides, ab initio calculations for semiconductor photocatalysts are far too complicated.
+For such molecular-semiconductor hybrid systems, the timescale of light-induced charge separation is much faster than redox catalysis.
+Besides, ab initio calculations for semiconductor/liquid interfaces are far too complicated.
+We aspire to answer fundamental questions, which studying molecular systems alone cannot fully address.

-We leverage catalysis, transport science, and continuum modeling approaches, augmented by AI/Digital Twin, to elucidate and design photocatalysts that operate efficiently in a practical reactor environment.
+We employ catalysis, transport science, and continuum modeling, integrated under the multi-scale/digital-twin framework, to elucidate and design photocatalysts that operate efficiently in a practical reactor environment.

 Our Research Direction